CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 3. Click Login, then Continue.

 4. In the next window, under Create Secure Access, select Create.
-This establishes a secure connection bewteen your virtual desktop and your data, and create a Projects folder visible on your desktop (and accessible from the terminal).
+This establishes a secure connection between your virtual desktop and your data, and create a Projects folder visible on your desktop (and accessible from the terminal).

 5. Click Open Folder to view all files stored in SD Connect or SD Apply.
 Files are available in read-only mode for secure access, but to view them, right-click the file and select the desired application to open it.